An equivariant deformation retraction of the Thurston spine: The deformation retraction of the Thurston spine

+\begin{lem} Flowlines can merge, but not split up. \end{lem} \begin{proof} The vector field $X$ was defined as the 1-sided limit from above of the tangent to the flowlines.
+The lemma clearly holds within strata on which $X$ is a gradient.
+Suppose, as illustrated in Figure \ref{nosplit}, there are two or more strata $\sigma_{1}$ and $\sigma_{2}$ of $\mathcal{P}_{g}$ at $x$ that have the same limiting value of $X$ from above, where this limiting value of $X$ is in the tangent cones to $\sigma_{1}$ and $\sigma_{2}$ at $x$.
+It remains to show that the flowline through $x$ does not split apart.\\

+Since the point $x$ is not a critical or boundary point of $f_{\mathrm{sys}}$, by Theorems \ref{thm1} and \ref{thm2}, the intersection of the unit cone of increase at $x$ and the tangent cone to $\mathcal{P}_{g}$ at $x$ is connected.
+Instead of splitting up, flowlines converge on a stratum between $\sigma_{1}$ and $\sigma_{2}$.
+If there is no stratum between $\sigma_{1}$ and $\sigma_{2}$, the flowlines converge on whichever of $\sigma_{1}$ and $\sigma_{2}$ has the smaller dimension at points directly above $x$. \end{proof}

-The intersection of the interiors of two distinct unstable manifolds $\mathcal{M}(p_{1})$ and $\mathcal{M}(p_{2})$ will be called a \textit{flap}.
+A connected component of $\mathcal{M}(p)$ consisting of merge points and the segments of flowlines above the merge points will be called a \textit{flap}.
+Two examples are shown schematically in Figure \ref{breakapartflap}.
 Flaps do not contain critical points.
 Up to homotopy equivalence, the existence of flaps does not change the topology of $\mathcal{P}_{g}^{X}$.
-There is a homotopy equivalence from $\mathcal{P}_{g}^{X}$ to a complex without flaps, constructed by collapsing the intersection of the flowlines with the flaps.
-The theorem will first be proven under the assumption that there are no flaps, and then generalised.\\
+There is a homotopy equivalence from $\mathcal{P}_{g}^{X}$ to a complex without flaps, constructed by collapsing to a point the segments of flowlines in the flaps.

-The next step is to understand the way fixed point sets of $\Gamma_{g}$ intersect the level sets within unstable manifolds of critical points, to show that they do not obstruct the construction of a $\Gamma_{g}$-equivariant deformation retraction.
-A fundamental domain of the action of $\Gamma_{g}$ on $\mathcal{M}(p)$ will be constructed.\\